genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 - `python3_exec`: path to python3 executable on the cluster.
 - `memory`: max memory to reserve on the cluster.
 - `memory_ava`: max memory to reserve on the cluster in all-vs-all mode (should be higher than memory).
+- `walltime`: max running time on cluster for any step.
+Only avaible with slurm.
 - `walltime_prepare`: max running time on cluster for prepare step.
 Only avaible with slurm.
+Overides `walltime`.
 - `walltime_align`: max running time on cluster for align step.
 Only avaible with slurm.
+Overides `walltime`.

 ### Database